Alan-A/GetSimple-I18N-InnovationGrid/README.md

 ### Install the Theme

 This theme is installed in the GetSimple `Theme` folder:
-* Copy the contents of the theme folder of the download to the *Theme* folder of your CMS installation.
+* Copy the contents of the theme folder of this download to the *Theme* folder of your CMS installation.
 * Overwrite the original `components.xml` file by copying the `data\other\components.xml` file provided in the download into your folder:
   * `Site_Installation_Folder\data\other\`
 * Copy the page files provided in the `pages` folder of the download into the following folder of your installation, overwriting the original `index.xml` file: